-The Derwentwater Dawdle is a challenging 23 mile(ish) self navigated route that takes in three tough ascents totalling 4300ft as you complete a full circuit of Derwentwater.
+It is a challenging but beautiful 23(ish) mile self navigated route that takes in three tough ascents totalling 4300ft as you complete a full circuit of Derwentwater.

-From the start at Victory Memorial Hall in Braithwaite you soon make your way to the first ascent, to the summit of Cat Bells giving stunning views back towards Keswick & over Derwentwater, from here you have a fast technical descent to the lake side and make your way past the iconic Castle Crag to Rosthwaite and the first check point at the Institute.
+From the start at Victory Memorial Hall in Braithwaite you soon make your way to the first ascent, to the summit of Cat Bells giving stunning views back towards Keswick & over Derwentwater, from here you have a technical descent to the lake side and make your way past the iconic Castle Crag to Rosthwaite and the first check point at the Institute.

 For your entry fee you get a full detailed route description, well stocked checkpoints featuring a selection of sweet and savoury food, with hot and cold drinks at CP1 & cold drinks at CP2.
 You also receive a cooked hot meal at the end & all finishers will get a bespoke medal.
 A professional photographer will be covering the event and their pictures will be shared free after the event.